 For example, consider a snapshot of a subscription with a backlog where the oldest unacknowledged message is a day old.
-The snapshot will expire after six days, rather than seven.
-This is necessary for snapshots to offer strong at-least-once delivery guarantees.
+The snapshot expires after six days, rather than seven.
+This timeline is necessary for snapshots to offer strong at-least-once delivery guarantees.

-Seek operations are strictly consistent with respect to message delivery guarantees.
+Seek operations are strictly consistent in regard to message delivery guarantees.
 This means that any message that is to become unacknowledged based on the seek condition is guaranteed to be eventually delivered at least once after the seek operation succeeds.
-This does not mean, however, that delivered messages instantly become consistent with the seek operation.
-So a message that was published before the seek timestamp or that is acknowledged in a snapshot may still be delivered after the seek operation.
+However, delivered messages do not instantly become consistent with the seek operation.
+So a message that was published before the seek timestamp or that is acknowledged in a snapshot might be delivered after the seek operation.
 In a sense, message delivery operates as an eventually consistent system with respect to the seek operation: it might take as long as a minute for the operation to take full effect.

 - Update subscriber code safely.
 A concern with deploying new subscriber code is that the new executable may erroneously acknowledge messages, leading to message loss.
 Incorporating snapshots into your deployment process gives you a way to recover from bugs in new subscriber code.